brettak09/Leaflet_Project/README.md

 ​
 ## Overview

-Looks at earthquake magnitudes from the ​USGS data to provide earthquake magnitudes over 4.5 in the last 30 days.
+Looks at earthquake magnitudes from the ​USGS site.

 ## Purpose/Objective

-Utilize the GeoJson feed provided by the USGS on earthquake data and integrate the data into the D3 leaflet library ​
+Utilize the GeoJson feed provided by the USGS on earthquake data and integrates the data into the D3 leaflet library.
+​
 ## Conclusion

 ​
 ## Technologies Used